jonheller1/gcatdb/readme.md

 		Group nested values are separated into the tables LAUNCH_PAYLOAD_ORG and LAUNCH_INVESTIGATOR.
 	Engine
 		Since there are no decent primary keys, each row is given a unique and meaningless E_ID as the primary key.
+		Oxidizer and Fuel are listed in the table ENGINE_PROPELLANT.

 TODO: how to install, etc